alimasyhuriasghor/dsa/README.md

 # 1. DSA Intro
 ## What Are Data Structures?
-In simplest term, a data structure is a way to store data in our computer's RAM (Random Access Memory) in distinct strutures.
-We structure data in distinct ways depending on what data we have, and what we want to do it; for instance, suppose I want to store my full name in the computer's RAM, then the correct data structure to store my full name is an array of characters.
+A data structure is a way to store data in our computer's RAM (Random Access Memory) in distinct structures.
+We structure data in distinct ways depending on what data we have, and what we want to do it; for instance, suppose I want to store my full name in the computer's RAM, then the correct data structure to store my full name is by using the string data type (a group of characters that are used to represent text).
 Below are the examples of storing my full name in C, C++, and Python:

 ```C
 // C code